 The paradox is that, although the crisis of systems that Cramer identifies becomes manifest through a ‘disenchantment with digital information systems,’ both the systems and ourselves are still very much embedded within a digital culture.
 Indeed, in the second edition of his book Digital Culture Gere suggests that ‘our culture is becoming so thoroughly digital that the term ‘digital culture’ risks becoming tautological.’
 The tension between analogue and digital (or digital and post-digital), then, does not manifest a struggle between two separate systems, but one that is both embedded and contained within a single system: digital culture as our only vantage point.
-This has shifted from the vision of a virtual utopia – as exemplified by John Perry Barlow’s famous ‘A Declaration of the Independence of Cyberspace’ – to dystopian narratives of the Internet as a playground for online predators and paedophiles, and a hotbed for objectionable activities such as cyber-bullying, cyber-terrorism, identity theft and dataveillance.
+This has shifted from the vision of a virtual utopia – as exemplified by John Perry Barlow’s famous ‘A Declaration of the Independence of Cyberspace’ – to dystopian narratives of the Internet as a playground for online predators and paedophiles, and a hotbed for objectionable activities such as cyber-bullying, cyber-terrorism, identity theft and ‘dataveillance’.
 Although, following Gere, ‘resistance is futile’ as a means of abandoning, exiting, or refusing our digital condition, certain forms of resistance are crucial as a means of critically engaging with and challenging aspects of it.
 The post-digital is thus positioned here as a condition that, though firmly embedded within the digital, is marked by a critical shift, or a return, in our modes of being and of engaging with others, with technologies, and with others through technologies in digital culture.

 The question then posed by this special issue is: can theatre and performance practices that directly engage with digital culture deploy the digital in order to facilitate encounters as a return to life anew – a new beginning?
 Theatre as an encounter can perform a return to the old or familiar (the analogue, for the lack of a better word) as that which is situated at the tip, or the edges, of digital culture.
 This return, as performed by practices studied herein, is not regressive – it does not seek to go back to a nostalgic, pre-digital past.
 It is instead, more often than not, an act of critique, which challenges the systems and conditions that define digital culture from the inside.
 Like the young man with typewriter, performance encounters in and through the digital can, and do, expand, challenge, resist, and/or subvert aspects of digital culture.
 In doing so they facilitate a critical engagement with our digital condition not just in theatre, but also in life.